 This article was contributed by credit expert John Ulzheimer.

 Most of the time when I’m asked about credit scores the line of questioning is commonly about how to improve scores.
-It’s equally often, and equally enjoyable, when I receive questions from people about how many points certain things from your credit reports are worth to their credit scores.
-The questions generally go something like this… “How many points is a charge off worth” or some variation of that question.
+It’s equally often, and equally enjoyable, when I receive questions from people about how many points certain things from their credit reports are worth to their credit scores.
+The questions generally go something like this… “How many points is a charge-off worth” or some variation of that question.

 Not only are these questions common but they are also reasonable.
 We grow up in an academic environment where questions on tests are worth a certain number of points toward our final grade.
 For example, if you have a test with 25 questions then each question is worth 4 points for a possible grade of 100.
 Credit scoring systems, however, are not designed such that entries on your credit reports are worth any specific number of points.

 If you ever read a book or blog or hear someone suggest that credit report entries are worth a specific number of points, you can ignore it because it’s factually inaccurate.
 Nothing on your credit report is worth any specific number of points, either positive or negative.
 Scoring models do not assign points like that because they’re not designed to do so.

 Instead, credit scoring models assign points based on how well you have performed in certain credit scoring categories.
 Without getting highly technical and jargon-heavy, points are assigned based on how your credit reports answer questions asked by the credit scoring models.

 Credit scoring models are made up primarily of three things…characteristics, variables, and weights.
 These three things can also be described as…questions, answers, and points.
 These three work in concert as part of the scoring process.
 Here is an example of how it works: